tethysplatform/tethys/docs/installation/production/manual/app_installation.rst

     .. important::

-        Installing your app in development mode on a production server (i.e.: ``tethys install -d`` or ``python setup.py develop``) is not recommended.
+        Installing your app in development mode on a production server (i.e.: ``tethys install -d`` or ``pip install -e .``) is not recommended.
 Doing so has implications on file permissions that are not accounted for in these instructions.
 Do so at your own risk.

     .. seealso::